 Young People Are the Most Likely to Leave

 The statistics demonstrate the consequence of this challenge.
 Young people are leaving the Church.
 Regardless of survey or source organization, the statistics are troubling.
 60-80% of college freshman who claim to be Christian will walk away from Christianity by the time they are college seniors.
 No other age group within the Church is more likely to leave.
 People my age aren’t leaving; young people are leaving.
 And when surveyed, most young ex-Christians report the primary reason they rejected Christianity was simply because they no longer believed it to be true.
 They had intellectual doubt that could not be resolved by the Christians in their lives.
 They found better answers elsewhere.

 In light of this situation, I often wonder why we, as Christian case makers (apologists) haven’t made young people our primary audience.
-In fact, if you look at all the “apologetics” ministries operating in the country, few are designed to target young people as their primary audience.
+In fact, if you look at all the “apologetics” ministries operating in the country, few are designed to target young people specifically.
 At best, each organization offers some limited, selected materials, “dumbed down” for young people.
 Really?
 We can do better.
-In fact, we need to do better.
+In fact, we need to do better and we need to start sooner.
+That’s why Susie and I wrote Cold-Case Christianity for Kids.
+Our own experience as youth leaders and pastors taught us that young people begin to question their faith in junior high.
+We wanted to provide a resource that would answer critical questions kids might have before they even begin to ask them.
 We need to RETHINK the audience we are trying to reach and recalibrate our efforts.
-We need to stop making the case for older folks (with an occasional modification for young people), and start making the case for young people (with an occasional modification for older folks).
+We need to stop tailoring the case for older folks (with an occasional modification for young people), and start making the case for young people (with an occasional modification for older folks).
+I know that sounds drastic, but we are at a critical juncture in the history of the Church in America.
 All of us need to become Christian case makers and young people ought to be our jury.